 Prescriptions and Medical Care:

-Due to licensing and prescribing regulations, I am only able to see patients virtually who live in the following states: WI, NY, Il, AND fl.
+Due to licensing and prescribing regulations, I am only able to see patients virtually who live in the following states: WI, NY, NJ, IL, CA and FL.
 I am also able to send in prescriptions to your local pharmacy when provided with the contact information.
 Please be in touch if you live in a state or country not on this list to let me know of your interest for consultation.

 I practice on this platform as a medical doctor first and foremost.
 Though I have a strong and knowledgeable background and experience in the issue and concerns related to Taharat Hamishpacha, I recognize that each Jewish woman has a unique and personal way of observing.
 I strongly encourage concordant consultation with your local rabbinic authority for rulings that need halachic input.
 My goal is to give comprehensive education on your specific medical concern, so you are able to make a fully informed decision for yourself.
 It is your choice to involve halachic authority in that decision or not.